Balantak language

-Balantak is an Austronesian language spoken at the head of the eastern peninsula of Sulawesi.
+Balantak is an Austronesian language spoken at the head of the eastern peninsula of Sulawesi, Indonesia.
 It is classified as a member of the Saluan-Banggai branch of the Celebic subgroup.
 The Balantak language is the primary language of the Balantak people.
 Although 90% of the population are also proficient in Indonesian, the vernacular is still vigorously used in everyday contexts, and most children only speak Balantak before entering school.

 Phonology

 Balantak has the following phoneme inventory: